Welcoming the arrival of Ngahuru | Autumn

 Seed Collecting

-Along with vegetable and flower seeds in your garden, ngahuru is the perfect time to observe and collect seeds from many of our native plants.
 Make sure you ask your local mana whenua, council or environmental educator for advice if you're not sure where it's OK to collect seeds from.
-Remember to leave most of the seeds for the birds and only take what you're going to use.
+Remember to leave most of the seeds for the birds who need them for food over the cooler months and only take what you're going to use.

-• This Seed Collection Calendar for trees, from the Department of Conservation, is a handy guide for your seed collection journey.
+- This Seed Collection Calendar for trees, from the Department of Conservation, is a handy guide for your seed collection journey.

-• He Kākano community nursery have produced these Seed Collection Guides in both te reo Māori and English, in collaboration with Whitebait Connection and Te Aho Tū Roa.
+- He Kākano community nursery have produced these Seed Collection Guides in both te reo Māori and English, in collaboration with Whitebait Connection and Te Aho Tū Roa.

-• Seedsavers Taranaki have produced a great video and some simple tips for saving vegetable seeds.
+- Seedsavers Taranaki have produced a great video and some simple tips for saving vegetable seeds.
 If you're in Taranaki you can join the group and find out more about the other resources and support on offer from Sustainable Taranaki.

-Keep your seeds in a cool, dry place and start researching the next stage of the process. Ākonga could learn how to propagate native seeds or find out when to sow vegetable seeds, which will vary baed on where you are in Aotearoa.
+Keep your seeds in a cool, dry place and start researching the next stage of the process. Ākonga could learn how to propagate native seeds or find out when to sow vegetable seeds, which will vary based on where you are in Aotearoa.

 Autumn Art